 Most adult students who work full-time take one online course per eight-week session.
-The Online MSN program offers six academic sessions per year, which means that most students take six courses per year.
+The M.S.N. online program offers six academic sessions per year, meaning most students take six courses per year.
 Twelve sessions are required for the Nurse Executive Leader concentration as well as the M.S.N. degree associated with the dual M.S.N./M.B.A.
 Thirteen sessions are required for the Nurse Educator concentration.
-On average, the Online MSN program is designed to be completed in about two years.
+On average, the M.S.N. online program is designed to be completed in about two years.

 Is Benedictine University accredited?

 Yes, Benedictine University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
-Benedictine's Online MSN program is also accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.
+Benedictine's M.S.N. online program is also accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.